DAOresear-ch/ideas/rvo.md

 Is it easy for users and contributors to see the financial data of the project?

 Is the price of the project's token tied to the project's ability to fund development?
+- if not, how does the project fund development?

 What would be the outcome of the project if the price of the token went up, and what would happen if it went down?